Gamer64ytb/dotfiles/README.md

-## AwesomeWM on Arch dotfiles + an install script
+## My dotfiles

+- This is my awesome setup, that can be installed on Arch Linux.

 ## How to install?

+- WARNING: Internet connection is required.
+In case you don't use ethernet, run `nmtui` on command line and select your wifi modem.

+## Arch Linux

-- Run `archinstall.sh`
+- Run `archinstall.sh` using `./archinstall.sh` command
 - Put your sudo password in required fields
-- Make sure to reboot after install.sh is done
+- Make sure to reboot after archinstall.sh is done
-- (OPTIONAL) Rub ohmyzsh.sh if you want themed zsh